the-cold-dark/genesis/README.md

     make

-CMake contains generators for other build systems as well and they can be used instead of make.
+CMake contains generators for other build systems as well and they can be used instead of `make`.
+In particular, `ninja` works well on Unix systems and is faster than using `make`:

+    mkdir build
+    cd build
+    cmake .. -GNinja
+    ninja

 ## INSTALL/COMPILATION IN WIN32